ljhnsn12/Code101/presentationguidlines.md

 For presentations we want to show off our webpages and their functionality!

 - Present the webpage as if you were presenting it to me as a user, telling me what the webpage is about and what I can get from the webpage.
+Think: Why should we visit your webpage?

 - Show off a part of the webpage you're particularly proud of
 - Mention a part of the code that took a while to get working